patricecolet/sigToArp/README.md

 # How to use it

-In your Daw send audio signal where chords have to be detected at the input of sigToArp, and send MIDI outputted by sigToArp to a VST or external MIDI instrument.
+In your Daw send audio signal where chords have to be detected at the input of sigToArp, and send MIDI from sigToArp track to a VST or external MIDI instrument.

 Chord's fundamental must be the lowest note, and fifth must be there for more accuracy.